OperationCode/operationcode_old_site/blog/_posts/2015-12-16-its-not-that-simple-my-career-in-web-development-so-far.markdown

 ---
-title:  It’s Not That Simple: My Career In Web Development So Far
+title:  It’s Not That Simple - My Career In Web Development So Far
 date:   2017-01-05
 tags: Article
 author: Krystyna Ewing